cgruver/cgruver/_posts/2023-04-06-Development-On-OpenShift-With-Eclipse-Che.md

      The config file for the Eclipse Che workspace is `.devfile.yaml`  You can explore the syntax here: [https://devfile.io](https://devfile.io)

+     In the not too distant future, I'll publish a post explaining the DevFile in this project.

    * [https://github.com/eclipse-che-demo-app/che-demo-app-ui.git](https://github.com/eclipse-che-demo-app/che-demo-app-ui.git)

      This code repo contains a very lame Angular UI that I wrote for this demo...
 I'm not a UI/UX guy and had to learn Angular over the weekend.
 So, no judgement please...  ;-)